-- Provider agencies and practitioners adhere to all Medicaid requirements: - Provider agencies adhere to cultural competency guidelines - Provider agencies must be knowledgeable and have experience in trauma-informed care and working with individuals from the cultural groups of those being served. - The provider agency ensures that staff receive Mandated Reporting training which is provided throughout New York State and Personal Safety in the Community training prior to service delivery and annually thereafter.
+• Provider agencies and practitioners adhere to all Medicaid requirements:

+• Provider agencies must be knowledgeable and have experience in trauma-informed care and working with individuals from the cultural groups of those being served.

+• The provider agency ensures that staff receive Mandated Reporting training which is provided throughout New York State and Personal Safety in the Community training prior to service delivery and annually thereafter.
 OCFS Mandated reporter training is required without substitution from other mandated training.
-An Annual Certificate of completion should be kept on file by the HCBS providers and HHs, IE CYES for all staff. - The provider agency ensures that practitioners maintain the licensure necessary to provide services under their scope of practice under State law if applicable. - The provider agency ensures that any insurance required by the designating state agency is obtained and maintained. - The provider agency ensures that any safety precautions needed to protect the child population served are taken as necessary and required by the designating State agency.
+An Annual Certificate of completion should be kept on file by the HCBS providers and HHs, IE CYES for all staff.

+• The provider agency ensures that practitioners maintain the licensure necessary to provide services under their scope of practice under State law if applicable.

+• The provider agency ensures that any insurance required by the designating state agency is obtained and maintained.

+• The provider agency ensures that any safety precautions needed to protect the child population served are taken as necessary and required by the designating State agency.